-The market for our products is highly competitive, and we expect that competition will continue to intensify as the ECM markets consolidate.
-We believe our primary competitors in our markets, (i.e., the small-to-medium business sector and public sector) are DocuWare, Square 9, and Laserfiche.
+The market for our products is competitive, and we expect that competition will continue to intensify as the document solutions markets evolve and potentially consolidate.
+We believe our primary competitors in our market, the small-to-medium business (SMB) sector, are DocuWare, Square 9, and M-files.
 The principal competitive factors affecting the market for our software products and services include: (i) vendor and product reputation; (ii) product quality, performance and price; (iii) the availability of software products on multiple platforms; (iv) product scalability; (v) product integration with other enterprise applications; (vi) software functionality and features; (vii) software ease of use; (viii) the quality of professional services, customer support services and training, and (ix) the ability to address specific customer business problems.
 We believe that the relative importance of each of these factors depends upon the concerns and needs of each specific customer.

-We believe that Intellinetics has advantages over our competitors in the small-to-medium market.
-We anticipate that we will benefit from multiple specific competitive advantages:
+We believe that Intellinetics has advantages over our competitors in the small-to-medium business market.
+In our view, Intellinetics will remain competitive by remaining a focused niche provider with product offerings aligned with buyer-specific requirements.
+We anticipate that Intellinetics will benefit from four specific advantages already in place:

-- Turnkey cloud or premise document workflow solutions targeting SMB buyers with benchmark value-to-price ratio, - · Intel-enabled solution packaging and customer activation model, - · Industry-first integrated on-demand solutions library as standard platform feature, and - Proprietary AuditShield compliance management module as a standard platform feature providing SMB buyers, for the first time, with a simple way to know if documents required by law or policy are missing.
+- Turnkey cloud or premise document workflow solutions targeting SMB buyers with benchmark value-to-price ratio; - Intel-enabled solution packaging and customer activation model; - Industry-first integrated on-demand solutions library as standard platform feature; and - Proprietary AuditShield compliance management module as a standard platform feature providing SMB buyers, for the first time, with a simple way to know if documents required by law or policy are missing.

-We believe, with these competitive strengths, that Intellinetics is well positioned as a niche ECM provider for the small-to-medium business sector offering a complete world of ECM on one single turnkey platform - IntellivueTM, requiring no modular pricing, enabling our clients to assemble, protect, find, collaborate on and ultimately use their content more effectively.
+We believe, with these competitive strengths, that Intellinetics is well positioned as a cloud-based managed document services provider for the small-to-medium business sector.